By Mary-Lou MacDonald

 - Leverage third-party resources for support.
 Your health and performance consultant is a great resource.
 They can provide the data to start things off – what is being used, what you are missing.
 They can also help guide you away from a collection of unrelated initiatives and toward a well-rounded strategy.
 Organizations with a comprehensive strategy are the most successful at seamlessly supporting their employees.

-Contact your HUB Health and Performance consultant to find out how you and your business can better support employee mental health.
+Learn more about employee mental health in the workplace and contact your HUB Health and Performance consultant to find out how you and your business can better support employee mental health.